Worshipful Company of Curriers: Charitable activity

 The Curriers' Company donates to charities which benefit the young, the elderly, the disabled and the socially disadvantaged.
 It primarily supports City of London charities and cultural organisations, general educational establishments and the training of young people in leathercraft.

 The educational institutions which it regularly assists financially include: the London College of Fashion; Capel Manor College Enfield and Northampton University's Leather Conservation Centre; these foster the conservation, creation and restoration of leather objects and materials.

 In 2000 the Curriers' Millennium Healthcare Bursary was established.
 This annual bursary endows research or personal study to improve the health care of underprivileged sectors of London's population or elsewhere.
 Though originally directed towards general practitioners, the scope of the bursary was widened in 2003, since when it has also attracted submissions from dentists, pharmacists, nurses, midwives, mental health workers and an ophthalmologist.

-The Curriers' Company London History Essay Prize on the history of London is competed for by young graduates of British universities; endowed by Donald Adamson (Master Currier, 2012–13), it is assessed by the Institute of Historical Research and presented annually by the Lord Mayor.
+The Curriers' Company London History Essay Prize on the history of London is competed for by young graduates of British universities; endowed by Donald Adamson (Master Currier, 2012/13), it is assessed by the Institute of Historical Research and presented annually by the Lord Mayor.
 The Company also presents 16 annual prizes in mathematics and history for pupils aged 14 to 15 at the four London academies of the Oasis Trust.

 Annually, each newly elected Master Currier has the option of designating a charity of choice: Master's Charitable Appeal.
 The Master and Company make initial donations: liverymen, freemen and others are invited to follow suit.
 The Company encourages any enterprise which supports its charitable giving.

 The Curriers' Company is affiliated to military units in HM Armed Forces: 101 (City of London) Engineer Regiment (Explosive Ordnance Disposal); No. 7 Squadron RAF; and, Cambridge URNU.

-The present Clerk to the Curriers' Company is Lt Col Adrian Rafferty, whose role combines that of executive officer as well as supporting the Master: Nicholas Bryant (for 2022-23).
-Its Honorary Chaplain is the Revd Ann McNeil.
+The present Clerk to the Curriers' Company is former diplomat Giles Whitaker, whose role combines that of executive officer as well as supporting the Master: Piers Williamson (for 2024/25).
+The Company's Honorary Chaplain is the Ven.
+Roger Preece.